Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## R

 A language designed for statisticians.
-People move between R and Python all the time. ## Great for starting fights between stats nerds by [comparing it to smoking](https://www.johndcook.com/blog/2012/02/29/comparing-r-to-smoking/)
+Great for starting fights between stats nerds by [comparing it to smoking](https://www.johndcook.com/blog/2012/02/29/comparing-r-to-smoking/)

 ## JavaScript

-it's the only running on the Web for years now, so people have been working really hard to nurture it from its awkward beginnings into a mature language.
+The only running on the Web for years now, so people have been working really hard to nurture it from its awkward beginnings into a mature language.
 They have seen moderate success in this endeavour over the last few years.
 Has started running on servers too, because people hate having to know two languages.

 ## TypeScript

-not technically a language, but adds types to JavaScript which makes it possible to use with an IDE and reduces the number of errors so drastically that I feel it should be mentioned.
+Not technically a language, but adds types to JavaScript which makes it possible to use with an IDE and reduces the number of errors so drastically it feels like a new language.
 Made me realise I didn't hate static typing, I just hated C++.

 ## Erlang/Elixir